Teams & Activities

 - Water resistant jacket

 - Gloves and tuque are mandatory

-The Cadet Biathlon Championship Series Pins are awarded upon completion of various levels of competition: Zone, Provincial and National.
+The Cadet Biathlon Championship Series Pins are awarded upon completion of various levels of competition: Regional, Provincial and National.

 Drill Team (OPI: OCdt Mitch Simpson / Capt Tayze Mackenzie)